 - Method 1 – A copy of the MS Safety Scanner must be downloaded from a non-infected and clean system.
 Then, the downloaded file must be copied to either a flash drive or CD and inserted into the infected system.
 Next, the PC must be restarted in Safe Mode, and the Microsoft Safety Scanner must be run.

 - Method 2 – The second method is making use of Windows Defender Offline by downloading it.
 It is because ransomware can lock system and prevent downloading or running the Microsoft Safety Scanner.

 The Concluding Lines

 The ransomware can be removed from systems by users on their own.
-Nevertheless, the process is not that easy as it sounds, and sometimes may result in data loss if users execute it themselves.
+Nevertheless, the process is not that easy as it sounds and sometimes may result in data loss if users execute it themselves.
 It requires professional skills as well as years of experience to remove ransomware without damage to systems and data.
-Therefore, reach out to us at any of the Stellar Data Recovery centers spread all over India to get the ransomware removed.
+Therefore, reach out to us at any of the Stellar Data Recovery centres spread all over India to get the ransomware removed.
 We ensure a timely service without users having to worry about the process of ransomware removal.